microsoft/CNTK/contrib/Python/doc/concepts.rst

 There is a common property in key machine learning models, such as deep neural networks (DNNs), convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
-All these models can be described as a series of computational steps.
+All these models can be described as *computational networks*.

-The edges on these networks are vectors, matrices, or in general n-dimensional arrays (tensors) which represent input data and model parameters.
-The vertices or are *functions* (also called operations) that are performing a computation on one or more input tensors.
+The directed edges of these *cómputational networks* are vectors, matrices, or in general n-dimensional arrays (tensors) which represent input data and model parameters.
+The vertices are *functions* (also called operations) that are performing a computation on these input tensors.

 Tensors
 -------

 The underlying data structure in CNTK is that of a *tensor*.
-It is a multidimensional array to which computations can be applied.
+It is a multidimensional array on which computations can be performed.
 Every dimension in these arrays is referred to as an *axis* to distinguish it from the scalar size of every axis.
-So, a matrix has two *axes* which have both a certain *dimension*.
+So, a matrix has two *axes* which have both a certain *dimension* corresponding to the number of rows and clumns of the *axes*.

 Using tensors makes the framework generic in that it can be used e.g. for classification problems where the inputs are vectors, black-and-white images (input is a matrix of points), color images (includes a separate dimension for r, g, and b) or videos (has an extra time dimension).

-- Tensors have a *shape* which describes the different axes.
+- Tensors have a *shape* which describes the dimensions of its axes.
 E.g. a shape ``[2,3,4]`` would refer to a tensor with three axes that have, respectively, 2, 3, and 4 dimensions.

-- CNTK allows for the last axis to be a *dynamic axis*, i.e. an axis whose size is defined by the input data and not known upfront.
+- CNTK allows for the last axis to be a *dynamic axis*, i.e. an axis whose size might vary between input samples.
 This allows for easily modelling sequences (for recurrent networks) without needing to introduce masks or padding.
 See below for a detailed explanation.